 Imagine if the Clay Cliffs was a restless mountain, always moving against the forces of nature, it could have been a mound of loose clay, gravel, and dirt by now.

 Or it could have remained an ordinary mountain nobody would take an interest in.

 Also, it is essential to know that the Clay Cliffs weren’t formed in a single day, month, or year.
 It took many, many years for its formation.

 How long should we remain still?

-How long should one remain still seems to be the prevailing question?
+How long one should remain still seems to be the prevailing question.

-Oftentimes, we indeed remained motionless and focused on God but only for a moment.
+We often remained motionless and focused on God but only for a moment.

 The fact is, we are always on the go.
 We always lack the patience to wait upon the Lord sincerely.

 Our restlessness before God indicates a person who always wants to be in control.

 The answer to the question, “how long should we still be?”